Mackinac Island Information

-Are you looking for Mackinac Island information to help you plan your Mackinac Island vacation?
-Mackinac Island is off of the eastern shores of northern Michigan.
+Are you looking for Mackinac Island information to help you plan your next vacation?
+This unique destination is located off of the eastern shores

 It is only about four square miles in land area and approximately 8 miles in circumference.

 You can reach the Island by ferry from

 which is in Michigan’s Upper Peninsula.
 It is about 3 miles from either